ranganathvaikuntham/DataViz/README.md

 By clicking on the rectangle, only the fires initiated on that particular day are projected on the map with a brief animation that takes place to emphasize the change.
 On the map, by hovering over the fire points a tooltip is displayed which shows the information related to this specific location including the temperature and the frp value .

+# Authors
+Redwane AIT-OUAMMI
+Ranganath VAIKUNTHAM

+# Credits

+This work is done as part of an academic deliverable for the course Interactive Data Visualziation supervized by Mr. Romain Vuillemot - Ecole Centrale Lyon